-32 Types of Golf Shots and What Each Name Means
+32 Types of Golf Shots and When to Hit Them

 If you're wondering what all the names of different golf shots mean, here are your answers!